muhammad-hunter/cyoa/situations/healthy.md

 # Healthy
-Yay you made a awesome decision!
-So do you want to wear a mask most of the time or some time?
+Yay!
+You made an awesome decision!
+So do you want to wear a mask all the time or sometimes?

 [Most of the time](always.md)